platformsh/platformsh-docs/docs/src/create-apps/multi-app/project-structure.md

 ---
 title: Choose a project structure
 weight: 10
-description: Explore possible code structures you can apply on your multiple application projects.
+description: Explore possible code structures you can apply to your multiple application projects.
 banner:
    title: Feature availability
    body: This page applies to Grid and {{% names/dedicated-gen-3 %}} projects.
 To ensure you have enough resources to support multiple apps, you need at least a [{{< partial "plans/multiapp-plan-name" >}} plan](/administration/pricing/_index.md#multiple-apps-in-a-single-project).
 To set up multiple apps on {{% names/dedicated-gen-2 %}} environments, [contact Sales](https://platform.sh/contact/).